 Examination candidates are required to pay a fee prior to registering for an examination.
 The examination fee was gazetted by the Board following a public consultation process.
-The fee was set at a level estimated to cover the annual running costs for administration of the Board's online examinations, and based on assumption of an average of fifty (50) examinations per year.
+The fee was set at a level estimated to cover the annual running costs for administration of the Board's online examinations and based on assumption of an average of fifty (50) examinations per year.
+The online examination fee can be found under 'fee schedule' on the Board's website www.mrtboard.org.nz.